itssamuelrowe/binarystars/content/variables-values-and-data-types/working-with-reference-types.md

 A reference is the location of an object in memory.
 References are similar to pointers in C or C++.
 Unlike pointers, references are simple and easy to use.

-For example, think that you’re writing a program which involves cars.
+For example, think that you're writing a program which involves cars.
 You have a class named `Car` which defines the behavior of a car.
 You can declare a variable that stores a reference to a `Car` object like this.